Economic and Political Overview

 - The African National Union of Zimbabwe - Patriotic Front (ZANU-PF): left, ruling party, nationalist and populist, heir to the liberation movements that fought the apartheid regime of Ian Smith, led by Emmerson Dambudzo Mnangagwa

-- Citizens Coalition for Change (CCC): centre-left, social democrat, led by Nelson Chamisa
+- Citizens Coalition for Change (CCC): centre-left, social democracy

-- Movement for Democratic Change – Tsvangirai (MDC–T): centre-left, nationalist, social democrat
+- Movement for Democratic Change – Tsvangirai (MDC–T): centre-left, nationalist, social democracy

 Type of State